oroinc/documentation/user_guide_business_intelligence/business_intelligence_filters.rst

   - *Has activity /has not activity* - only the records to which the defined activity has/has not been assigned will be selected.

     .. image:: /user_guide/img/business_intelligence/filters_10.png
-       :alt: Only the records to which the defined activity has / has not been assigned will be selected
+       :alt: The activity filter and its selectors

   - The List of available activities to filter by.